 Over the next three years, Arawashi made steady progress through the ranks.
 This progress was disrupted when a dislocated shoulder forced him to withdraw from competition and miss the first two basho of 2006.
 From this point on his shoulder was prone to dislocation and would afflict the young athlete on seven different occasions.
-Arawashi would eventually relent to getting corrective surgery.
+Arawashi eventually relented to getting corrective surgery.
 While rehabilitating his shoulder, he began to study the techniques of Yokozuna Chiyonofuji, who had also suffered from shoulder dislocation issues throughout his career.
 In September of 2008, Arawashi relocated to Hanakago beya after his original stable closed due to the retirement of its owner.
 In the 2011 Nagoya basho, Arawashi was promoted to the Juryo division despite having a losing record in the previous tournament.
 This unexpected rise up the banzuke was due to the dismissal of several high ranking rikishi who had been implicated in the match-fixing scandal of 2011.
-Arawashi would continue to float in and out of Juryo over the next three years.
+Arawashi continued to float in and out of Juryo over the next three years.
 Hanakago beya would close in 2012 as a result of financial difficulties.
 Arawashi once again found himself transferring to a new stable.
 The move to his current stable, Minezaki beya, seemed to have a positive effect on Arawashi.
-He would find more consistency in his sumo and would eventually break into the top Makuuchi division at the 2014 Natsu basho.
+He found more consistency in his sumo and would eventually break into the top Makuuchi division at the 2014 Natsu basho.

-Debuting at Maegashira 16 Arawashi became the twenty-first Mongolian to compete in sumo’s top division.
-Despite reaching Makuuchi he would not be able to fulfill his vow of once again meeting Kotooshu on the dohyo.
+Debuting at Maegashira 16, Arawashi became the twenty-first Mongolian to compete in sumo’s top division.
+Despite reaching Makuuchi he was not able to fulfill his vow of once again meeting Kotooshu on the dohyo.
 Ironically, Kotooshu announced his retirement at the very basho Arawashi had been added to the top ranks.
 After a career-high 11-4 winning record at the 2016 November basho, Arawashi was promoted from Maegashira 10 to Maegashira 2, his highest rank to date.
-Although he only managed to record six wins at this rank two were kinboshi victories over Kakuryu and Hakuho respectively.
+Although he only managed to record six wins at this rank, two were kinboshi victories over Kakuryu and Hakuho respectively.
 Arawashi primarily uses yori-kiri force outs and uwatenage overarm throws to win his bouts.
 His favorite grip is a migi-yotsu left hand outside, right hand inside hold.
 After Ishiura, Arawashi is the second lightest rikishi in the top division